-4) Value changes of interest rate risk hedged in macro hedges is negative as of year-end 2023.
+4) Value changes of interest rate risk hedged in macro hedges is negative as of year-end 2024.
 The negative amount effects carrying amount for scope of regulatory consolidation and credit risk but is not subject to calculation of exposure amounts.

-5) Deferred tax assets consist of temperary differences cashflow hedges and is not subject to deduction from own funds nor subject to own funds requirements.
+5) Deferred tax assets consist of temporary differences cashflow hedges and is not subject to deduction from own funds nor subject to own funds requirements.

-Since December 31, 2022 the exposure towards treasury bills, bonds and other interest -bearing securities and lending to the public has increased while the net exposure of derivatives has decreased.
+Since December 31, 2023 the exposure towards treasury bills has decreased and bonds and other interest-bearing securities has increased.
+Derivatives has a minor change since previous year.